What is Local Search Engine Ranking?

 Top Factors Affecting Your Google Map Rankings

 This is the first step to high local search engine rankings.
 Claim your GMB listing and ensure that you fill in all the details appropriately.
-Fill in the correct name of the business as it is known.
+Fill in the correct name of the business as it is known to people.
 Ensure that you provide the correct contact information and opening and closing time.

 If you have other listings in other online directories, ensure that all the details provided are consistent and accurate.
 When the information on your Google My Business listing and other directories is not consistent, your search engine rankings are likely to be affected, as search engines want to offer only correct and relevant information.
 This is called “NAP Consistency” (Name, Address, Phone).

-If you have several physical locations, claim a separate Google My Business listing for all your locations and have separate location pages on your website (each should be linked up appropriately).
+If you have several physical locations, claim a separate Google My Business listing for all your locations and have separate location pages on your website (with the appropriate links) and set the different opening hours, if any.

-You need to ensure that you also fill in the correct categories.
+You need to ensure that you also fill in the correct categories and read the terms and conditions as well.

 Filling Out Categories in the “Google My Business” Listing

-When filling out the Google My Business listing, ensure that you fill in the categories relevant to your business.
+When filling out the Google My Business listing, focus on filling out the categories relevant to your business that help increase your position.

-The categories in Google My Business listing are keywords that help with ranking on local search engine results.
+The categories in Google My Business listing are keywords that help with ranking on local search engine results, so people will have an easier time finding you.

-When you fill in the wrong category, you will appear in searches for different products which will not help you out at all.
+When you fill in the wrong category, people will find you in searches for different products which will not help you out at all.

 For example, if a diner fills in the category of a “pizza restaurant,” it will appear in searches for pizza.
 If you’re sending customers to your diner who expect a pizza place, then they are probably not going to give you a great review when you don’t have pizza!
 This could also negatively affect your rankings on search engines.